pallets/click/docs/commands.rst

     *   If a group is set up for chaining then the return value is a list of all subcommands' results.
-    *   Return values of groups can be processed through a :attr:`MultiCommand.result_callback`.
+    *   Return values of groups can be processed through a :attr:`Group.result_callback`.
 This is invoked with the list of all return values in chain mode, or the single return value in case of non chained commands.